gastonstat/letter-of-rec/README.md

 ## Do you know how much is going to cost you?

-How much---on average---are you going to pay (e.g. every week, every month, every semester, every year) for:
+How much–on average–are you going to pay (e.g. every week, every month, every semester, every year) for:

 - education?
 - housing?